Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all orders in the list are selected.

 - [VIEW]
   Click this button to display the *Order from connection "Connection name"* view of the selected order.
-Alternatively, you can click directly a row in the list to edit the corresponding order.
+Alternatively, you can click directly a row in the list to view the corresponding order.
 This button is only displayed if a single checkbox in the list of connections is selected.

 - [EXPORT TO OMS]
   Click this button to export the selected order(s) to the *Order management* module.
 This button is only displayed if the checkbox of at least one order is selected.